caiobegotti/Aurora-Borealis-Visibility/README.markdown

 ![Graph example for 2024](example.png "Graph example for 2024")

 I'm a complete ignorant and armchair nerd about this, so take it all with a sol-sized grain of salt.
+This is all informative and nice and cool, but that's about it.

 <!-- TOC --><a name="running-it"></a>
 ## Running it